rdkcentral/rdk-halif-libdrm/docs/pages/libdrm_halSpec.md

 11. `drmModeRmFB()` `API` destroys the given framebuffer.
 It is used to remove the framebuffer previously created with the `drmModeAddFB()` function. `Caller` will `close()` the DRM device when EOS is reached.

 - Page flip uses double buffer mechanisam, that can be used to avoid flicker.
 Two frame buffers are created, each associated a buffer object.
 The buffer object being drawn is not the same buffer object being displayed.
-The application maintains two frame buffers.
-Picture is drawn on current frame buffer, and `drmModePageFlip`() is called to send another frame buffer to `crtc` when vblank comes.
+The `caller` maintains two frame buffers.
+Picture is drawn on current frame buffer, and `drmModePageFlip()` is called to send another frame buffer to `crtc` when vblank comes.
 Two frame buffers are switched in this way.

 - Following are the 38 mandatory `LibDRM` `API` calls for `SoC` Implementation: